kaushikbar/or/README.md

-Optimizations using various OR tools.
+Optimizations using various existing OR tools.